Booster Shots Approved for Ages 5-11

 Vaccinating people against COVID-19 is a key step to slowing community spread of the virus and reaching herd immunity.

-Because supplies of the approved vaccines are limited, people have been prioritized for vaccination.
+Because supplies of the authorized vaccines are limited, states have been prioritizing groups of people for vaccination.
 In group 1a are front-line healthcare workers and elderly people in congregate care settings.
 K-12 educators and staff are in group 1b.

-On Tuesday, January 12, 2021, Governor Kate Brown announced that Oregon would be expanding COVID-19 vaccination to include certain populations from group 1b, including K-12 educators and staff, as early as January 23, 2021.
+On Tuesday, January 12, 2021, Governor Kate Brown announced that Oregon would be expanding COVID-19 vaccination to include certain populations from group 1b, including K-12 educators and staff.
 Read the full press release here.

 From that point forward, we have been working with local healthcare providers to ensure our staff have opportunities to be vaccinated.